karomancer/portfolio-nextjs/site/src/content/portfolio/naginata-calligraphy.md

 | ![A phone pan up to a Kinect on an articulated arm clamped to the exposed ceiling pipes of the school studio, pointed straight down, then back down to a laptop on the worktable below running the sketch.](/optimized/portfolio/naginata-calligraphy/kinect-mount.mp4) | The Kinect went up on an articulated arm clamped to the ceiling pipes, pointed straight down at the floor, with the sketch running on a laptop underneath.
 Top-down is the right view for this!
 The stroke is a shape drawn in the air, and from overhead you see the whole shape instead of a foreshortened version of it. |

 ## Everything I tried

-Here's the compilation of my struggles, with my notes on each attempt as they happened:
+I went through a lot of methods and largely hit dead ends:
+* **Contour finding with no lerping led to a precise brush but without continuity.** It looked rather like someone grabbed a wide, dry brush and just tapped it on the screen instead of doing full strokes.
+* **Contour finding with lerping per point between previous and current** looked a lot more calligraphy like, but there was some artifacting.
+Because the naginata can move so quickly, it would lose track of it and sputter identifying other objects in between as the naginata, creating uneven brushstrokes.
+* **Countour finding, but instead of just filling the contour with black drawing a circle and lerping, then trying to keep track of which objects were which to do two naginata.** The problem here is that just a circular brush looks less Japanese and more like an Etch-a-Sketch.
+That and if the naginata cross (which they often do), it would lose track of which was which.
+* **Only paint what IR camera sees, no contour finding or lerping**.
+More accurate and bolder stamps, but it doesn't read as a brush stroke and once again looks like individual stamps.

 ![A screen recording running through every version of the sketch, in a four-up debug view showing the Kinect RGB feed, the IR feed, the masked contours, and the painted canvas.
 Footage moves between an apartment and a dojo, with practitioners in hakama swinging naginata, and captions labelling each approach.](/optimized/portfolio/naginata-calligraphy/struggle-compilation.mp4)

-The captions in that video are my running commentary, and they work as a list of dead ends:

-> contour finding, no lerping, circle per pixel IR > min

-> contour finding, contour ofPolyline -> ofPath, lerping per point between previous and current

-> contour finding, draw circle at contour boundary top left, lerping between previous and current, keep track of objects in a std::map and assign colors based on ID

-> only paint what IR camera sees, no contour finding or lerping

 The through-line in all of them is the brush.
 Painting exactly what the IR camera sees gives you a hard-edged smear that reads like a scanner artifact, not a brushstroke.
 Drawing a circle per bright pixel gives you a splatter the second anything moves fast.
 So most of the work went into what happens *between* two frames, trying to turn two positions into one continuous stroke: